THU-numbda/PerSVD/Readme.md

 (2)matlab/PerSVD_test.m is used to test the effectiveness of shifted power iteration.
 The comparison is between Alg.
 1 (basic_rSVD.m)  [2], Alg.
 3  (rSVD_fp.m), Alg.
 4  (PerSVD_once.m)  and Alg.
 5 (PerSVD.m) on Dense1 in size 1000 x 1000.

-(3)The singular values computed by eigSVD are in ascending order.
+(3)It should be mentioned that the singular values computed by eigSVD are in ascending order.

 ### Reference